symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

     The above example assumes that the Symfony2 codebase was put into the ``vendor/symfony`` directory.
-If you put the Symfony2 codebase in a different location (which is not a problem for Symfony2), adjust the require path and the registerNamespaces() path accordingly.
+If you put the Symfony2 codebase in a different location (which is not a problem for Symfony2), adjust the require path and the ``registerNamespaces()`` path accordingly.

-This will include the UniversalClassLoader, register the Symfony namespace with it and then register the autoloader with the standard PHP autoloader stack.
+This will include the ``UniversalClassLoader``, register the ``Symfony`` namespace with it and then register the autoloader with the standard PHP autoloader stack.
 Now, you're all set to start using Symfony2 classes.

 Now take another look at our application.
 Though simple, we've created an application that looks and acts almost exactly like a full Symfony2